antonlebed/simyou/API_REFERENCE.md

 - Brand images live under `/public/brand/` (e.g., `/brand/logo.png`).
 - Favicons live at the root of `/public/` (e.g., `/favicon.png`).
 - The hub and static pages preload `/brand/logo.png` for snappier first paint.
-- Shared presentation styles (logo glow, footer layout) are centralized in `/public/site.css` and used by both the React app and static pages.
+- Shared presentation styles (logo glow, footer layout, social icon plates) are centralized in `/public/site.css` and used by both the React app and static pages.
+- Font Awesome (6.7.2) is loaded via CDN in `index.html` and static pages to render brand icons.
+- Footer includes social links (YouTube, Discord, X, GitHub) above the nav; icons use unified semi‑white square plates with brand colors and accessible focus/hover states.